Use Script Action to install external Python packages for Jupyter notebooks in Apache Spark clusters on HDInsight

 From the Azure Portal, from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
 You can also navigate to your cluster under Browse All > HDInsight Clusters.

 From the Spark cluster blade, click Script Actions from the left pane.
-Run the custom action that installs TensorFlow in the head nodes and the worker nodes.
+Use the script type "Custom" and enter a friendly name for the script action.
+Run the script on the head and worker nodes and leave the parameters field blank.
 The bash script can be referenced from: https://hdiconfigactions.blob.core.windows.net/linuxtensorflow/tensorflowinstall.sh Visit the documentation on how to use custom script actions.